-What's the Size of iPhone 4K/HD Video and How to Resize It
+What's the Size of an iPhone Video and How to Resize It

 iPhone has been ranked as the top smartphone with best camera in the past decade.
 The outstanding performance of its video recording strongly proves that.
-That being said, the only drawback is that you can't see the size of the video recording on iPhone and that you have no idea how much space your videos chew up on iPhone, especially 4K/1080p HD videos.
+That being said, the only drawback is that you can't see the size of the video recording on iPhone and that you have no idea how much space your videos chew up on iPhone, especially FHD and UHD videos.

 With 370+ input codecs supported, it can reduce iPhone video in any codec/resolution: